Photostat copy of diaries of Benjamin Bennett Leane, 1915-1916 - Part 25

 going like anything ever since

 we came.
-I need to write
+I tried to write

 some letters last night, but no